|

 In

-the core heat is generated by radioactive decay of longer lived isotopes and is
+the mantle heat is generated by radioactive decay of longer lived isotopes and is

-transferred by conduction into the mantle.
+transferred by conduction and convection throughout the mantle.
 This heat causes huge 'plumes' or

 currents of hot 'plastic' magma to rise and these convection currents